LiskArchive/lisk-legacy-docs/setup/binary.md

 # Lisk Core Binary Setup

-This document will detail how to prepare a system for the installation of Lisk Core.
+This document details how to setup Lisk Core Binary distribution on a system.
-It will guide you through the installation of important dependencies, as well as user creation.

 * [Option A: Lisk Commander](#option-a-lisk-commander)
    - [Pre-Install](#pre-install)